rafahg/smart-magic-cards/readme.md

   - Getting first a MVP based on the requirements.
   - Implement as many as Bonus points requirements possible.
-  - Testing the MVP as a fundamental requirements, following a TDD approach.
+  - Testing the MVP as a fundamental requirement, following a TDD approach.
   - Strict version control methodology.